abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 condition nor the fear is us.
 We don't get stuck on anything because we've separated ourselves from the problem, relaxing and stepping back.

-The mind can obsess about different subjects—for example, the electrical system in the monastery.
+The mind can obsess about different subjects---for example, the electrical system in the monastery.
 When we reflect that the electrical system or thoughts about it are not a refuge, then the mind can let go of obsessing about that and step back from it.
 The electrical system doesn't really matter.
 We are going to be dead soon, and in the bigger picture it doesn't matter how the electrical system is functioning.

 This is the same with whatever mood we are experiencing.
 Moods are an obstacle to our practice, because we're so tempted to believe in them.
-A dark, despairing, frustrated mood, or a bright, blissful, joyful mood—it doesn't matter which—consciousness can get stuck on the perception or belief either way.
-More to the point, moods can't provide a reliable refuge—they come and go like the wind.
+A dark, despairing, frustrated mood, or a bright, blissful, joyful mood---it doesn't matter which---consciousness can get stuck on the perception or belief either way.
+More to the point, moods can't provide a reliable refuge---they come and go like the wind.

 We should contemplate our experiences and remind ourselves: when they're good, that's not a refuge; when they're bad, that's not something to get